didicodeX/didicodeX/README.md

 ---

 ## ⚡ Fun fact
-I started with C++ and C#, but my heart now belongs to **React**.
+I started with C++ and C#, but my heart now belongs to **NextJS/React**.
 You’ll probably never catch me doing .NET again — unless a client insists 😉.

 <!---
 didicodeX/didicodeX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.